 We’re so excited to tell the story of Real Food Wythenshawe and The Manchester College and all the wonderful work they are doing.
 And we admit, there’s a little bit of synchronicity in this story that makes it even more fun and personal for us.

-Over the last 12 months The Manchester College in Manchester, England has been working with Real Food Wythenshawe to construct a fabulous resource for the people of Wythenshawe.
+In 2014 and 2015 The Manchester College in Manchester, England worked with Real Food Wythenshawe to construct a fabulous resource for the people of Wythenshawe.
 They’ve coined their 26ft. diameter Growing Dome greenhouse the ‘Geodome’ which is being filled with innovative sustainable food systems to supply healthy organic food to the college.

 The community Growing Dome is also an educational resource, providing rich learning experiences for children and the community.
 The mission of Real Food Wythenshawe is to “revive this heritage to encourage and enable Wythenshawe residents to grow their own fruit and vegetables.
 Low-cost and low-input sustainable growing methods are encouraged, as these will benefit not only running costs but also the environment.”